Lectric XP 3.0 E-Bike Review, 2023

 The Lectric Bikes XP 3.0 is what happens when an e-bike company makes an e-bike with massive appeal (the XP 2.0) and finds that they suddenly have more buying power with their factory.
 When a company’s order grows tenfold, their pricing improves significantly.
 Many companies would choose to take those savings and pass them on to investors as profits.

 Lectric Bikes chose to move in the opposite direction and pass those savings on to the people who made them the success that they are—their fans.
 To our eye, Lectric Bikes accomplished something we didn’t entirely think was possible.
-We see very few e-bikes with a suggested retail price below $1000 that we are willing to recommend.
-Not only has Lectric Bikes produced a reliable and useful e-bike at a great price (the XP 2.0), they managed to increase how far their buyer’s dollar goes with the XP 3.0.
+We see very few e-bikes with a suggested retail price at or below $1000 that we are willing to recommend.
+Not only has Lectric produced a reliable and useful e-bike at a great price (the XP 2.0), they managed to increase how far their buyer’s dollar goes with the XP 3.0.

 We appreciate any effort by an e-bike company to increase the value they deliver to their customers by spec’ing better parts.
 We’re not accustomed to seeing an update consist of a better motor, better battery, better drivetrain, better brakes, better rack and better comfort.
 We count eight notable upgrades to the XP 3.0 from the 2.0, which makes for a significant gain for the consumer.